-Prime Minister Boris Johnson had earlier acknowledged "there is more that we can do" to help families struggling with rising fuel and energy bills.
+Boris Johnson acknowledged that "there is more that we can do" to help families struggling with rising fuel and energy bills.

 Opposition parties have called for a windfall tax on energy company profits, with Labour accusing him of offering "no answers" to a "cost of living crisis".

 Since the 1st April 2022, yearly bills increased by an average of £693 for about 18 million households on standard tariffs.

 Council tax, water bills and car tax have also increased since the 1st April.